-TEST (QUEUE REVIEW)
+TEST (QUEUE REVIEW) - General User Access (no code entry required)

 If the LED next to this button is illuminated then a test mode has been selected via the programming menus.
 Pressing the button will show which sounders and zones have been set to test mode.
 If there are more zones under test than can be displayed then pressing the button again will show the next set of zones under test.